-- 146. Regarding the Athlete's case in particular, the Respondent recalled that the salt levels found in one of the Athlete's samples, the Respondent recalls that none of the Vancouver Samples showed such a high concentration of sodium, that in the study of a Japanese cohort cited by Dr Charytan, the highest value was 307 mmol/l and not 350 mmol/l, that the Athlete's intrapersonal correlation between the creatinine level and the specific gravity is revealing.
-Further, the Athlete testified that before the competition, i.e. the day she provided the sample with the highest sodium levels, she did not eat red caviar but had a normal breakfast as well as pasta and soup for lunch, which could not explain an intake of approximately 20 grams of sodium. - 147.
-The Respondent further pointed out that the T-marks found on the Athlete's samples have not been observed on any of the SB and DB bottles and could, thus, be explained by nothing else than a forced opening of the bottles.
-The Respondent finally observed that the Athlete's name was found in the LIMS in relation to certain of her samples. - 148.
-All in all, there would therefore be clear evidence of the scheme and a clear link of the Athlete to said scheme
+- 129. Regarding the Athlete's case in particular, the Respondent recalled that the T-marks found on the Athlete's sample have not been observed on any of the SB and DB bottles and could, thus, be explained by nothing else than a forced opening of the bottle.
+The Respondent further observed that the Athlete's name was found in the LIMS in relation to certain of her samples. - 130.
+All in all, there would therefore be clear evidence of the scheme and a clear link of the Athlete to said scheme.